 At some point in the life of a successful venture-backed company, there will be a liquidity event.
 Whether your company has an IPO or is acquired, the work for us is the same.
 We help you build relationships with the key companies in your technology and business ecosystem.
 The result of working with us might include a significant strategic partnership, an investment by an industry player, or an acquisition, but the key driver in any of those is what we call “strategic value.”

 Over 98% of successful outcomes for venture-backed startups are acquisitions.
 Of the remaining 2% who exited via IPO, over 65% had strategic investors and partnerships with industry players who were key drivers in their success.

-Traditional advisers think about value in much the same way they did 100 years ago: primarily as a financial metric.
-That makes sense if you run a steel mill or a dry cleaning business, but not a tech company.
-In contrast, we think about value as the natural outcome of how well you answer the following question:
+Traditional advisers think about value much the way they did 100 years ago, as a financial metric.
+That makes sense if you run a steel mill or a dry cleaning business but not a tech company.
+In contrast, we think value is the natural outcome of how well you answer this question:

-The answer to this question is what we refer to as "strategic value" and is why a company with five people and no revenue can sell for a billion dollars, while a company with five hundred people and $100 million in revenue sells for a fraction of that amount.
-Strategic, not financial value is what drives most tech deals.
+The answer is strategic value, which is why a company with five people and no revenue can sell for a billion dollars.
+In comparison, a company with five hundred people and $100 million in revenue sells for a fraction of that amount.